I’m New! What should I know?

 What will happen when I visit for the first time?

-If you are visiting for the first time, we will not embarrass you, have you stand up to introduce yourself, or ask you to give money to the church.
-We know that many people want to check out the church and “be anonymous” for a while, and that’s fine with us!
-Come in, visit, and see if Good Shepherd is the church for you.
-When you’re ready, we have CONNECT cards in the pews that you may record your visit with us, and include whatever contact information you’re comfortable sharing.
+If you’re visiting for the first time, we want you to feel completely at ease.
+You won’t be singled out, asked to stand, introduce yourself, or give money.
+Many people prefer to check out a church quietly and “be anonymous” for a while, and that’s perfectly okay with us.
+Come worship, look around, and see if Good Shepherd feels like the right place for you.
+When you’re ready, CONNECT cards are available in the pews.
+You can record your visit and share whatever contact information you’re comfortable providing.

 What do I wear to attend your services?